-This Earth Day, check out these six ways you can support solar and help us all go renewable.
+Check out these six ways you can support solar and help us all go renewable.

 It’s the first step to any major movement: educating ourselves.
 You can make a difference without spending a dime by keeping yourself informed and then informing others in turn.
 Who knows, you might just talk someone into getting a couple of panels themselves.
 If you’re looking to educate yourself, check out these resources:

 While you might not have solar panels yourself, you can help the people and businesses that do.
 Enjoy brunch at the restaurant with panels or give your financial business to a bank that supports solar energy.
 These include Connecticut Green Bank, NY Green Bank, California Lending for Energy and Environmental Needs, Rhode Island Infrastructure Bank, Montgomery County Green Bank (Maryland), and Hawaii Green Energy Market Securitization.

 Talk to your friends and people you know

 Remember when we said you never know who you might convince?
 Well, just by keeping in touch with your friends and family and being honest and vocal, you could change someone’s mind just by relaying simple information about tax credits or about how much another friend of yours saved on their electric bill after they installed their panels.

 You don’t have to advocate for purely private solar production.
 You could roll up your sleeves and join a community solar effort.
 Community solar refers to shared solar power between homeowners, renters, businesses, etc. See if there’s a community solar project already in the works near you!